E N F O L D

 Enfold – a poetic contemplation on water and our relationship to it.

-A work combining dance and live music, Enfold explores the increasing global concern of community displacement and relocation due to rising sea levels as a result of climate change.
+Combining dance and live music, Enfold explores the increasing global concern of community displacement and relocation due to rising sea levels as a result of climate change.

 Sound, movement and image are interwoven by Australian Javanese dancer/choreographer Jade Dewi Tyas Tunggal and musician Ria Soemardjo, to create a work that evokes the rituals of migration, settlement and seeking asylum.
 Audiences are gently invited into an intimate, direct encounter with objects, movement and live sound.